Topics covered in this article include:

 Low contrast performance in CT imaging is a difficult subject.
 Clearly it is related to the ability of a "system" to distinguish between two objects or regions with similar CT number or X-ray attenuation.
 It is known to depend on statistical noise levels, contrast of the signal, and the size of the signal.
 In many cases, small signals (in the 3-7 mm diameter range) with contrast levels of some 3-5 HU are typically difficult to discern even in relatively uniform backgrounds.
 However, it is well reported that the contrast level (C) and the diameter of the target (D), when combined as a product approaches a constant (C*D≅constant).
 Thus, a plot can be made of contrasts (C) that might be found at a given diameter (D).

-In the current method for low contrast calculation, at each target size (2-9mm and 15mm), an inner and outer row of ROIs (circles) are generated in the background as shown above.
+At each target size (2-9mm and 15mm), an inner and outer row of ROIs (circles) are generated in the background as shown above.
 The mean HU for each circle is calculated and the standard deviation (SD) calculated from the set of means.
 If the standard deviation from the outer and inner circles deviates more than 10%, the algorithm uses the set with the lower standard deviation.
 A detection level for each target size is calculated, with a perceptibility factor of 4, as 4*SD.

 Rose Model